 What is Straightness in GD&T?

 In Geometric Dimensioning and Tolerancing (GD&T), straightness is a tolerance that specifies that a line or surface must be perfectly straight within a specified tolerance zone.
 It ensures that the feature does not deviate beyond this zone, allowing for proper alignment and functionality in assembly or mating applications.
-Straightness is the deviation from a geometrically straight line of a linear element such as a axis or edge.
+Straightness is the deviation from a geometrically straight line of a linear element such as an axis or edge.
 There are no size limitations in straightness, unlike other tolerances.

-Straightness Symbol
+Straightness Symbol in Drawing

 The straightness symbol in geometric dimensioning and tolerancing (GD&T) is a straight line.
 When using the ASME Y14.5 or ISO 1101 standards, straightness is indicated by annotating a feature on a technical drawing with this symbol within a feature control frame.